Quaot/2-layer-PCB-LDO/README.md

 # Decision for Resistor 1 to set the output voltage of regulator

 The minimum current flowing out of Vout for it to continue regulating is 5 mA, according to pg.
-6 of datasheet.
+6 of the LM1117 datasheet.
 5 mA was used as it is the minimum current that must flow out of Vout in order for it to continue regulating at a range of temp 0–125 °C.

 The other value given for minimum current was 1.7 mA at a range of 25 °C (typical temperature) Naturally, a regulator will create heat, so a minimum current designed around room temp will not suffice.
 Also 1.7 mA is a TYP value, where 5 mA is the max and is guaranteed for every chip.